The Year of the Jackpot: Plot summary

 Potiphar Breen is a middle-aged bachelor with a settled, orderly life, and a rather unusual hobby.
 We meet him first at breakfast in a Los Angeles diner, where he orders his usual meal, takes notes of various apparently unrelated items in several newspapers, and carefully counts out his payment, adding an exactly calculated tip.
 He then walks out to a bus stop, where a young lady is removing all her clothes.

 A pair of passing transvestites try to provoke a beat cop into arresting her, but the cop refrains for fear that the publicity will simply inspire more kooks to disrobe.
 Breen is unmoved.
-He waits for her to finish undressing, then wraps his coat around her just as the bus arrives.
-She promptly faints.
+He walks over and wraps his coat around her just as the bus arrives.
+He offers her a ride with the acquiescence of the cop who is known to him.
+She accepts reluctantly.
 He drives her to his house, lets her dress, and after explaining that he is not trying to take advantage of her, interviews her.
 She explains that she has no idea why she had the sudden urge to take her clothes off.
 He tells her why he was not surprised at what she did.
 Apparently women have been doing the same thing, all over the city, for some time.
 The news has been carefully hushed up, just as Breen himself called a friend at the newspaper and fed him a phony account of this incident.

 Breen is a statistician.
 Working mostly for insurance companies, he advises them on probability and trends.
 In his spare time, he studies cycles.
 Human behavior seems to run in cycles, with prices, wages, hemlines, fashions, and entire economies crashing and rising again for no reason, except that each was following the ups and downs of a cycle.
-Three big cycles bottomed out in 1929, causing the Crash of 1929.
+The cycles are of different lengths, so they do not often peak at the same time: three big cycles bottomed out in 1929, causing the Crash of 1929.
 It is now 1952, and every cycle he tracks will either trough or crest simultaneously in about six months.